-Minshan Mountains are not just a distinct ecosystem – it is area with its own cultural values.
-Huanglong Valley also has its culture values: here is located an ancient Benbo-Sec temple – reminder of very ancient local religion, predecessor of Buddhism.
+Minshan Mountains are not just a distinct ecosystem – it is an area with its own cultural values.
+Huanglong Valley also has its cultural values: here is located an ancient Benbo-Sec temple – a reminder of very ancient local religion, the predecessor of Buddhism.

 Any travertine terraces need lots of pure limestone.
 Minshan Mountains are very rich with this rock and the wonder of Huanglong has formed from dissolved Carboniferous and Permian limestone.

-Spring water contains the dissolved carbonates and, as it reaches air, chemical reaction with the oxygen leads to the precipitation of limestone flocks.
+Springwater contains dissolved carbonates and, as it reaches the air, a chemical reaction with the oxygen leads to the precipitation of limestone flocks.
 Thus, step by step the bright white travertine is formed on the bed of the stream.
-But in many locations the living world interferes in geological processes: microscopic cyanobacteria and bryophytes bring in bright yellow, green and rusty colors.
+But in many locations the living world interferes in geological processes: microscopic cyanobacteria and bryophytes bring in bright yellow, green, and rusty colors.

 Closer to the spring the travertine forms faster (up to 5 mm/year) than the ones which are further below (1).

 Huanglong travertine formations are very long: 3.63 km, the height difference is 530 m.
 Thus a walk from one side to another and then back is not that easy.
-Thickness of travertine formations varies from 9 to more than 20 metres (2).
+The thickness of travertine formations varies from 9 to more than 20 meters (2).

 Huanglong Valley is very diverse, with many unusual features.
 Here are thousands of small rimstone pools with countless smaller and larger waterfalls between them as well as golden-colored travertine shoals, walls, large waterfalls, caves.